SP1R1T-5/SP1R1T-5/README.md

 ##  Hi, I'm Jonathan

- I'm a Master's student in Digital Forensics & Cyber Security at (No Free OSINT), specializing in Risk, Policy & Compliance.
+ I'm a Master's student in Digital Forensics & Cyber Security at the Univerity at Albany, specializing in Risk, Policy & Compliance.
  Collegiate Cybersecurity competitor in the Northeast with a focus on Windows Purple Team.
- Currently leading the Cyber Defense Org's Cyber Range
+ Currently leading the Cyber Defense Org's New Cyber Range!

 ---